Lithium (medication): Kidney damage

 Lithium has been associated with several forms of kidney injury.
 It is estimated that impaired urinary concentrating ability is present in at least half of individuals on chronic lithium therapy, a condition called lithium-induced nephrogenic diabetes insipidus.
 Continued use of lithium can lead to more serious kidney damage in an aggravated form of diabetes insipidus.
-Chronic kidney disease caused by lithium has not been proven with various contradicting results presented by a 2018 review.
 In rare cases, some forms of lithium-caused kidney damage may be progressive and lead to end-stage kidney failure with a reported incidence of 0.2% to 0.7%.

+Some reports of kidney damage may be wrongly attributed to lithium, increasing the apparent rate of this adverse effect.
+Nielsen et al. (2018), citing 6 large observational studies since 2010, argue that findings of decreased kidney function are partially inflated by surveillance bias.
+Furthermore, modern data does not show that lithium increases the risk of end-stage kidney disease.
+Davis et al. (2018), using literature from a wider timespan (1977–2018), also found that lithium's association with chronic kidney disease is unproven with various contradicting results.
+They also find contradicting results regarding end-stage kidney disease.

+A 2015 nationwide study suggests that chronic kidney disease can be avoided by maintaining the serum lithium concentration at a level of 0.6–0.8 mmol/L and by monitoring serum creatinine every 3–6 months.

 Hyperparathyroidism

 Lithium-associated hyperparathyroidism is the leading cause of hypercalcemia in lithium-treated patients.
 Lithium may lead to exacerbation of pre-existing primary hyperparathyroidism or cause an increased set-point of calcium for parathyroid hormone suppression, leading to parathyroid hyperplasia.